 There are many benefits in choosing bromine for use over chlorine for sanitation in an indoor swimming pool.
 Many aquatics venues go that route.
 After all, bromine is an effective sanitizer at higher ranges of pH, where chlorine is not.
-The combined form of bromine, monobromoamine (NH2Br), is an excellent sanitizer where the combined form of chlorine, monochloramine (NH₂Cl), is fairly weak and ineffective.
-Monobromoamine is not an irritant and does not have an odor, where monochloramine is foul smelling (that stereotypical “indoor pool smell”) and can cause discomfort to both the skin and eyes.
-Bromine is even a better algaecide than chlorine, but there may be a need to bring to light its darker side.
+The combined form of bromine, monobromoamine (NH2Br), is an excellent sanitizer, where the combined form of chlorine, monochloramine (NH₂Cl), is fairly weak and ineffective.
+Monobromoamine is not an irritant and does not have an odor, where monochloramine is foul-smelling (that stereotypical “indoor pool smell”) and can cause discomfort to both the skin and eyes.
+Bromine is even a better algaecide than chlorine, but there may be a need to light its darker side.

 Sounds good so far, so what’s the issue?

 When used in conjunction with a supplemental oxidizer such as Ozone or UV, sodium bromide has the potential to become problematic.
 When water containing bromide ions (Br-) is ozonated, hypobromite ions (OBr-) are formed and become hypobromous acid (HOBr) at the usual aquatic venue pH (7.2 – 7.8).
 Hypobromous acid, as hypochlorous acid (HOCl), is to Chlorine, is the killing form of Bromine.
 In the ozonation process, bromate will form due to the oxidation of hypobromite ions by ozone.
 Bromate is hazardous when ingested and is regulated as a disinfection by-product in drinking water.